-Dentures are prosthetic sets of teeth that are used to replace missing or damaged teeth.
+Dentures are prosthetic sets of teeth that replace missing or damaged teeth.
 They can be made from various materials such as acrylic, porcelain, and metal.
-Dentures come in a variety of shapes and sizes to fit your individual needs and lifestyle.
+Dentures come in multiple shapes and sizes to fit your needs and lifestyle.
 They can also be customized with color, shape, size, and other features.
-Dentures can be used to restore your smile and improve oral health, so it’s important to take proper care of them.
+Dentures can be used to restore your smile and improve oral health, so taking proper care of them is essential.
 Knowing the different types of dentures and how to store them properly will help you get the most out of your investment.

 Types Of Dentures

 Partial Dentures: Partials are used to replace one or more missing teeth.
-They are custom-made to fit in between your natural teeth and bridge the gap.
-Partials can be removable or fixed, depending on your needs.
+They are custom-made to fit between your natural teeth and bridge the gap.
+Depending on your needs, partials can be removable or fixed.

 1. Complete Dentures:

-Complete Dentures are full sets of prosthetic teeth that replace all of your natural teeth.
-Complete dentures can either be removable or fixed, and may include a palate (the roof of the mouth).
+Complete Dentures are full prosthetic teeth that replace all natural teeth.
+They can be removable or fixed and may include a palate (the roof of the mouth).

 2. Implant Dentures: